Jack Nicklaus (series): Jack Nicklaus' Greatest 18 Holes of Major Championship Golf (1988)

 Jack Nicklaus' Greatest 18 Holes of Major Championship Golf was developed by Sculptured Software and published by Accolade for various platforms beginning in 1988.
-It was released for Amiga, Amstrad CPC, Apple IIgs, Atari ST, Commodore 64, MS-DOS, Macintosh, MSX, Nintendo Entertainment System (NES), PC-88, Sharp X68000, and TurboGrafx-16.
+It was released for Amiga, Amstrad CPC, Apple IIGS, Atari ST, Commodore 64, MS-DOS, Classic Mac OS, MSX, Nintendo Entertainment System, PC-88, X68000, and TurboGrafx-16.
 A Game Boy version, titled Jack Nicklaus Golf, was released in 1992; it was published by Tradewest, which also released an unrelated game with the same title for the Super NES.

 The game features Jack Nicklaus' favorite 18 golf holes, all put together in a single course, which includes holes from Augusta National Golf Club, Muirfield, Pebble Beach Golf Links, Royal Lytham & St Annes Golf Club, and Old Course at St Andrews.
 Two courses designed by Nicklaus are also featured in the game: Castle Pines (Colorado) and Desert Mountain (Arizona).
 Additionally, the Game Boy version includes Muirfield Village as a course.